prakashlab/codex-analysis-pipeline/README.md

 #### segmenter theory of operation

 cells don't move between cycles so we only need to segment one cycle for each (i,j) view.
 We generally choose to segment the nuclear channel because it is brightest.
 The script first loads all the channel paths, sorts them to find the 0th channel, then filters the image paths so only the 0th channel images are loaded.
+Alternatively, we can choose to segment all the images.
 Images are then segmented one at a time.
 In principle, Cellpose can work faster by segmenting multi-image batches but in my experience not all GPUs can handle segmenting multiple images.
-Cellpose then saves a .npy file with the masks to the destination directory.
+Cellpose then saves a series of .npy files with the masks to the destination directory.

 if you are having trouble installing cellpose, try uninstalling all other python packages that use QTpy (e.g. cv2), install cellpose, then reinstall everthing you uninstalled.
 If you are using CUDA, ensure your CUDA version is compatible with your version of torch.
+Cellpose\[gui\] seems to only work in the base channel.

 #### set segmenter parameters